iDelTer/OneMedia/README.md

 Take all the files of the folder build/dist.

 ## You should know

 You may change the API endpoints depending if you are not running the client in the same server or enviroment as the back.
 This can find this file in `src/utils/endpoints.js`.

 # Español

 ## OneMedia

 OneMedia es una aplicación web donde se almacena información sobre películas y los usuarios pueden consultarlas, crear listas donde guardarlas y votarlas.
 Este proyecto requiere un servidor y puedes encontrarlo en [OneMediaBack](https://github.com/iDelTer/OneMediaBack).
+Recomiendo configurar primero el servidor.
+El cliente funcionará, pero no podrá comunicarse con el servidor y no mostrará datos.

 ## Programas Necesarios